baryluk/dmt/README.md

 Indentations INSIDE the `if`/`else` (and other matching ones) blocks can differ if you want.

-This is ok, but is not recommneded:
+This is ok, but is not recommended:

 ```d
   if (a):